DRG Class 44: History

 The Austrian Federal Railways (ÖBB) gave 9 engines back to the Deutsche Bundesbahn (DB) in 1952.

 The DB transferred at least 291 engines to the French railways SNCF as reparations.
 These were predominantly locomotives that had been built in France, most of them never ran and were sold for scrap.
-The SNCF sold on 48 engines in 1955 to the Turkish State Railway (TCDD).
+The SNCF sold on 48 engines in 1955 to the Turkish State Railways (TCDD).

 Until their replacement by modern diesel and electric locomotives, the Class 44 engines were the backbone of heavy goods train duties in Germany.

 German railwaymen nicknamed the Class 44 locomotive the "Jumbo" because of its power.
 Only the rebuilt (Reko) locomotives of East Germany's Class 58.30, converted between 1958 and 1962, attained the performance of the Class 44s, at least on the plains.

 Construction

 The top speed of the standard variant was 80 km/h, the prototypes (44 001 to 44 010) were permitted to run at 70 km/h.
 The engine is designed as a 3-cylinder locomotive with one cylinder located in the middle.
 The outside cylinders drive the third axle, the inside one drives the second.